 Posts

-Notes on alignment and control
+Notes on prosaic alignment and control

 Variational framework for perception and action